Maggie’s Farm – Dylan’s Middle Finger to the Folk Scene

 I ain’t gonna work for Maggie’s pa, no more

-The next verse seems to take aim at the leaders of the folk movement, such as Pete Siegler and Alan Lomax, attempting to preach to him and others to remain in the folk music fold and become flag bearers for the folk movement.
-I particular like the reference to “Ma’s” age, which I believe clearly refers to those claiming that folk was young and relevant, when in fact the genre sounded already exhausted.
+The next verse seems to take aim at the leaders of the folk movement, such as Pete Seeger and Alan Lomax, preaching the gospel of folk purity.
+I particular like the reference to “Ma’s” age, which I believe clearly refers to those like Seeger and Lomax claiming that folk was young and vibrant, when in fact the genre sounded nearly extinct next to what was happening in the popular music scene.

 I ain’t gonna work for Maggie’s ma, no more